cyrilvincent/shazim/README.md

 Rationale
 ---------

-Shazim retrieve similar images with hash technics and AI
+Shazim retrieve similar images with AI Deep Learning and advanced hash image algorithms

 The AI hash use the MobileNet Tensorflow model
-Image hash algorithms analyse the image structure
+Image hash algorithms analyse the image structure with linear algebra

-Shazim compares images hash to determine to compute the distance (score) between to image
+Shazim compares images hash to compute the distance between to images

 Requirements
 -------------